Why Are People More Creative in a Crisis?

 7. Empathy can spur creativity.

 Sometimes what gets in the way of helping others is the cognitive fallacy known as "belief in a just world," such as we believe if people are experiencing financial hardship or struggling in some way, it must be their own fault.
-When people are impacted by coronavirus, there is less sense that those who are being impacted are struggling because they must have flaws or weaknesses.
+When people are impacted by COVID-19, there is less sense that those who are being impacted are struggling because they must have flaws or weaknesses.
 Therefore it's psychologically easier for governments, banks, companies, and anyone else to make accommodations and to come up with creative solutions to help.
 They're not as hindered in their empathy by their belief in a just world.

 Which of these seven mechanisms of creativity are you noticing in yourself?
 Which are you in noticing in your loved ones?
 Your colleagues?
 Your community?